The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

 1. Check Bankruptcy Exemption Amounts

 Your state's exemption statutes will tell you how much equity you can protect.
-Look for a motor vehicle exemption and a wildcard exemption that you can use on any property of your choice.
+Look for a motor vehicle exemption and a wildcard exemption that you can use on any property you choose.
 Some states will let you stack the two exemptions together.
+However, check the wildcard conditions carefully because some states limit wildcard use.

 2. Determine Your Car's Value